 Do you enjoy reading about the history of Northeast Tennessee and surrounding area?
-If so, welcome to “Bob Cox’s Yesteryear” website, containing my local history columns and features, most of which have appeared on Monday’s History/Heritage page of the Johnson City (Tennessee) Press newspaper:
+If so, welcome to “Bob Cox’s Yesteryear” website (aka “Archives of Yesteryear”), containing my local history columns and features, most of which have appeared on Monday’s History/Heritage page of the Johnson City (Tennessee) Press newspaper.

 Subjects deal with the glorious beginnings of this beautiful Appalachian mountainous region.
 My primary focus lies mainly within Northeast Tennessee, Southwest Virginia and Western North Carolina, with particular emphasis on Johnson City, Tennessee.

 Backyard Pool Sales Experience Tremendous Growth During 1950s May 24, 2021 Recreation - As the summer months approach, many naturally retreat to their backyard pools to cool down.
 The existence of swimming pools in one’s own backyard was rare until the 1950s.
 In 1952, there were only 17,000 swimming pools in the United States according to the National Swimming Pool Institute.
 By 1958, that number had grown to… Continue Reading

 Prom Traditions A Century Old at Local High Schools May 5, 2021 Schools - It's prom season once again in East Tennessee.
 This long-honored tradition of having the Junior class organize and decorate a formal event for the Seniors goes back over a century.
 Starting out as a collegiate event, high schools were quick to adopt "Junior-Senior Banquets" and Proms by the 1920s.
 The decorations can almost be visualized… Continue Reading